 Computer Science is the fusion of abstraction and technology; it is the study of representing, processing, and communication information, the design and analysis of algorithms, and the implementation of solutions through both hardware and software.
 The study of computer science is both theoretical and practical, and provides the abilities to develop and to maintain software.
-The department offers a computer science major and allows students to specialize in Game Programming and/or Cyber Security.
+Computer science majors can choose to specialize in game programming and/or cyber security.

 The Department of Mathematics and Computer Science offers the following programs: